-A documented risk assessment prior to developing an internal audit plan, ensures that sufficient and appropriate areas are identified for consideration.
+A documented risk assessment prior to developing an internal audit plan, sufficient ensures that and appropriate areas are identified for consideration.

 As above, it is the responsibility of the leadership teams for the Force and OPCC and the JAC to ensure that, following our risk assessment, the proposed plan contains sufficient and appropriate coverage.